For pet parents who love their eggs, the question becomes inevitable—can dogs eat eggs, too?

 They sure can!
 While they shouldn’t be having any of your brunchtime benny (keep all that Hollandaise sauce for yourself!), plain eggs are good for dogs—and yummy, too.

-We spoke with veterinarians and pet nutritionists to give you the full story on feeding dogs eggs.
+We spoke with veterinarians and pet nutritionists to give you the full story on whether dogs can have eggs.
 Our guide will explain the nutritional benefits of eggs and how to introduce them to your dog’s diet.
 Egg-sited to learn more?
 Let’s get started.

 Benefits of Eggs for Dogs

 Pet nutritionist Dr. Kathy Gross, MS, PhD, PAS, Dipl.
-ACAN, worldwide director of clinical nutrition for Hill’s Pet Nutrition in Topeka, Kansas, says eggs are a great source of highly digestible, quality protein and provide the vitamins, minerals and fatty acids your pup needs to stay healthy.
+ACAN, worldwide director of clinical nutrition for Hill’s Pet Nutrition in Topeka, Kansas, says eggs are a good source of the following nutrients:

 Dr. Albert Ahn, DVM, strategic advisor for MYOS Pet in Cedar Knolls, New Jersey, agrees.